-This behaviour is reflected in the hysteresis curve (also known as the B-H curve) (Figure 1.12).
+This behaviour is reflected in the hysteresis curve (also known as the B-H curve) as shown in Figure 1.
 Reversible Bloch wall shifts predominate in the lower region of the new curve.
 In the middle region, where the magnetic flux density B rises almost linearly with the field strength H, the irreversible jumps of the Bloch domains (so-called Barkhausen jumps) may be identified.
 In the saturation range where the rise in the magnetic flux density is very much slower, the rotating processes predominate.
 Further growth of the Weiss domains is no longer possible.

 Reducing the field strength further, many of the shifted Bloch walls remain stuck at defect sites.
 The magnetic flux density falls along another curve.
 Magnetic flux is still present even when the field strength has returned to zero.
 This refers to remanent flux density Br.
 In order to reset the flux density to zero, a certain negative field strength has to be applied, the so-called coercive field strength HC.
 The hysteresis curve profile is dependent on the material.

 According to the value of the coercive field strength, “soft magnetic” and “hard magnetic” materials are distinguished.

 soft magnetic materials: HC < 1000 A/m are mainly used in inductive components

 hard magnetic materials HC > 10000 A/m are mainly used as permanent magnets and with electromagnets

 The area within the hysteresis curve corresponds to the core losses per cycle.
 At higher frequencies there are also eddy current losses.